Sky Bow: Development

-The development of the Sky Bow 1 (Tien Kung 1) missile system was started in 1981 by the National Chung-Shan Institute of Science and Technology (then CSIST).
-But it was not until 1984 that Taiwan gained the cooperation of Raytheon and was allowed to examine semi-obsolete missiles in detail.
-CSIST experts traveled to the United States studied the technology, but they were not allowed to ask any questions and quickly came to the conclusion that many of the missiles they had been allowed to examine were old and had been damaged while in storage.
+In 1984 Taiwan gained the cooperation of Raytheon and was allowed to examine semi-obsolete missiles in detail.
+NCSIST experts traveled to the United States studied the technology, but they were not allowed to ask any questions and quickly came to the conclusion that many of the missiles they had been allowed to examine were old and had been damaged while in storage.
+Dedicated facilities needed to be constructed to support the development of the TK-1 including Taiwan's first hypersonic wind tunnel.
+In 1986 the 12th flight test ended in a successful intercept of a target aircraft, the system's first.
+The system was officially unveiled in 1986 at a large ceremony presided over by premier Yu Kuo-hua.
+Its designation it was given, Zhongzheng 100/Sky Bow 1, referred to its 100km range.